Vitasta School of Law and Humanities

 Vitasta School of Law and Humanities or VSLH is a private law school situated beside Nowgam bye pass, Pohru Crossing at Srinagar in the Indian union territory of Jammu and Kashmir.

-It is one of the premier law institute of the state.
+Rakib Ahmad Zia is the Vice-Principal of the college It is one of the premier law institute of the state.
 It offers undergraduate 3 years law courses, 5 Year Integrated B.A.
 LL.B. courses is approved by Bar Council of India (BCI), New Delhi and affiliated to University of Kashmir.
 Vitasta School of Law and Humanities was established in 2010.